 Just southeast of Tangier Island, Onancock is approached along the five-mile Onancock Creek lined with majestic homes.
 Once you dock, stop in at the harbor office and pick up information about the town, including a walking tour guide.
 Go no further than a few steps to Mallards on the Wharf for a meal overlooking the water or walk up the hill to the town center and you’re at one of the Virginia Eastern Shore’s culinary crossroads.
-Choose from an upscale bistro, an Italian kitchen, an Irish pub, a casual cafe open for breakfast and lunch only, and two dinner-only boutique inns: The Inn and Garden Cafe and the Charlotte Inn and Restaurant.
-Get to the Corner Bakery early enough for their signature donuts.
+Choose from an upscale bistro, an Italian kitchen, an Irish pub, a casual cafe open for breakfast and lunch, and two dinner-only boutique inns: The Inn and Garden Cafe and the Charlotte Inn and Restaurant.
+In the morning, stop in at the Corner Bakery for their signature donuts.

 Hunt for treasure at boutiques and antique stores and pick up some goodies at the North Street Market.
 Enjoy a short walk to Ker Place, an elegant Federal-period estate, and the Virginia Eastern Shore Watermen’s Museum and Research Center.
-Both tell the story of America from its earliest founding days.
+Both tell the story of America from its earliest days.
 If you’re in the mood for a night on land, B&Bs are tucked away down neighborhood streets.
 You can catch the latest movie at the quaint 1950s Roseland Theater; it has a state-of-the-art digital sound system.
 Or take in a live show at the North Street Playhouse.

 Pull out your walking tour guide and head across the bridge nearest the harbor to Mount Prospect, a neighborhood overlooking Onancock Creek and enjoy the quiet, tree-lined streets anchored by the circa 1790 Prospect Hill estate.

 If you haven’t been to Tangier Island yet, catch the Tangier ferry May to October right at the Onancock harbor.

 Near the southern tip of Virginia’s Eastern Shore on the Chesapeake Bay, Cape Charles is a relaxed, cheerful beach town with a free beach that’s steps from the town harbor and bustling town center.
-Breakfast or lunch at the Cape Charles Coffee House and shop along the main street, Mason Avenue — don’t miss Watson’s Hardware — it’s well stocked with everything from tools to beach toys.
+Breakfast or lunch at the Cape Charles Coffee House and shop along the main street, Mason Avenue, which is lined with shops and galleries.
+Don’t miss Watson’s Hardware — it’s well stocked with everything from tools to beach toys.